jayeshvignesh/Galaxy-Fighters/README.md

 Best 2 of 3

 ## Mechanics that might suprise you:
-you can't have more than 5 bullets on screen per player
+You can't have more than 5 bullets on screen per player

 # Controls:
 NOTE: This doesn't use WASD to control one of the ships, as a keyboard shortcut is called when playing the game.